King University: Statistics

 King University Acceptance rate and admissions statistics

-King University has an acceptance rate of 54% and is among the top 18% of the most difficult universities to gain admission to in the United States.
+King University has an acceptance rate of 100% and is among the 23% of the easiest universities to gain admission to in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Total Men Women